Skip to main content

 1. With which foreign countries or other jurisdictions (such as Quebec) does your state have state-level reciprocity for child support?
 (Do not include federal foreign reciprocating or Hague Convention countries.)

-Canada (only the Following provinces: Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland, Nova Scotia, Ontario, Saskatchewan and Yukon Territory),American Samoa, Australia, England, Germany, Guam, Norway, Poland, Ireland, Sweden, Netherlands, the Czech Republic and Slovak Republic.
+Canada (only the Following provinces: Alberta, British Columbia, Manitoba, Newfoundland / Labrador, Nova Scotia, Ontario, Saskatchewan and Yukon Territory),American Samoa, Australia, Czech Republic, El Salvador, Germany, Guam, Ireland, Finland, Mexico, Netherlands, Norway, Poland, Portugal, Puerto Rico, Slovak Republic, Sweden, Virgin Islands, United Kingdom.

 2. Does your state exercise its option for enforcement of spousal-only orders for a foreign reciprocating country, a Hague Convention country, or a foreign country with which your state has state-level reciprocity?
 (See section 454(32)(B) of the Social Security Act.)